-This species is known from lower premontane Andean forest in the upper Río Madre de Dios watershed, and Río Candamo y Guacamayo, Perú.
-(Departamentos: Cusco, Puno).
-It has an altitudinal range of 300-600m asl.
+This species is known from lower premontane Andean forest in the upper Río Madre de Dios watershed, and Río Candamo and Guacamayo, Peru (Cusco and Puno Regions).
+It has an altitudinal range of 300–600 m asl.

 Habitat and Ecology

-It is a leaf-litter species of lowland and premontane tropical rainforest.
-An edge species that has been found close to disturbed areas.
-Eggs are deposited on the ground; males carry the larvae to streams.
+This species inhabits the leaf-litter of lowland and premontane tropical rainforest.
+It can also be found on the forest edge species close to disturbed areas.
+Eggs are deposited on the ground and males carry the larvae to streams.

-No major threats, a widespread species with large areas of suitable habitat remaining.
+There are no major threats affecting this species.
+It is widespread species with large areas of suitable habitat remaining.
 There is some localized habitat loss to different human activities such as agriculture (crops, livestock etc.).
-Not recorded in the pet trade.

-Occurs in the Bahuaja-Sonene National Park, and Manu Biosphere Reserve.
+This species occurs in the Bahuaja-Sonene National Park and Manu Biosphere Reserve.
+It is included in Appendix II of CITES.

 Red List Status